Tuesday, September 3, 2024

 That’s what the accusation looks like to me.
 A culture that worships the Desiring Self and generates constant new niche sexual identities, making these identities the center of individual meaning--this culture accuses Christians of being obsessed with sex?

-I must admit, however, that my longer historical lens tells me that if Christianity is viewed this way by current generations, it isn’t only because of the new religion cultivated by younger generations.
+I must admit, however, that if Christianity is viewed this way by current generations, it likely isn’t only because of their new religion.
 The particular kind of Protestantism that dominated mid-20th century America shares some of the blame.
 That Protestantism had jettisoned much in Christianity and ended up with an easy-peasy bourgeois version of the faith that managed to make sexual sins the only sins one should condemn.
 This was not all American Protestants, of course, but was a defining tendency of the national faith.

 Perhaps there’s little surprise in this development.
 Though pride is the primal Christian sin, pride and greed were endemic to America during those years of expansion.
 In our capitalist culture, they were even touted as “virtues.”